 Tagrisso must not be used together with St. John’s wort (a herbal preparation used to treat depression).
-For the full list of all restrictions and side effects reported with Tagrisso, see the package leaflet.
+For the full list of all restrictions and side effects with Tagrisso, see the package leaflet

 Why is Tagrisso approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Tagrisso’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+The Agency’s Committee for Medicinal Products for Human Use (CHMP) therefore concluded that Tagrisso’s benefits are greater than its risks and recommended that it be approved for use in the EU.